DrMattG/vkmCites/README.md

 If you download data from CITES you can use functions to make standardised plots.

+Currently we have data on python trade in to Norway installed in the package.

 ``` r
 library(vkmCites)
 Plot_imports(data=vkmCites::Pythons, Species="Python bivittatus", fullTerms = FALSE)